GusLDiaz/abq-outside/README.md

 	images . quotes

-individual trail pages initialized by decorator- end user clicks map pins and are sent ot the trail page with trail picture, location, info, and comments
+individual trail pages initialized by decorator- end user clicks map pins and are sent to the trail page with trail picture, location, info, and comments